 Here’s another faulty reason folks keep a credit card in their wallets: “I need a credit score to buy a house.”

 You May Also Like

 Who made up that fairy tale?
-The truth is you can buy a house without having a credit score, but you have to find a mortgage company that does "manual underwriting."
-This means they will make a judgement call about you based on the details of your actual life rather than simply relying on a few numbers.
-They’ll be looking for things like a strong history of paying your rent and utilities on time and a solid history of being employed.
+The truth is you can buy a house without having a credit score, but you have to find a mortgage company that does “manual underwriting.”
+This means they’ll make a judgement call about you based on the details of your actual life rather than simply relying on a few numbers.
+They’ll look for things like a strong history of paying your rent and utilities on time and a solid employment record.

 It seems like you’ve spent years typing those 16 digits, security codes and expiration dates into every shopping portal on the internet.
 Finally, everyone from Apple to Zappos has your information “securely” stored.
 And it’s so easy to pay (and buy, buy, buy) with the click of a button.

 You’ve told yourself paying online with a credit card is safer, so that’s a “good enough” reason to keep the card.
 But did you know a debit card offers the exact same fraud protection as a credit card?
 So that safety theory is simply a myth.
 Just remember: Always check your budget first, and before you make a big purchase, sleep on it.
 Things have a funny way of looking less tempting in the morning.